OpenST/openst.js/README.md

 #### Execute sample rule

 Here, the executable transaction is signed by an ephemeral key.
-The facilitator calls TokenHolder execute rule method to execute the custom rule.
+The facilitator calls the TokenHolder's execute rule method to execute a function in the rule contract.

-TokenHolder approves Token rules for transfer.
+The TokenHolder approves the TokenRules to transfer some if its tokens.
 Transfers are performed by the TokenRules contract.

 ```js
 let executeSampleRule = async function(tokenRulesContractAddress, tokenHolderContractAddress, ephemeralKeyAccount) {